StatRock/eips/Readme.md

 ## Introduction

 This is the source code for the Eastern Idaho Photography Society's website.
-It includes fragments of websites stored in content which are rendered using [Perun](https://github.com/hashobject/perun), [Boot](https://github.com/boot-clj/boot), and [Selmer](https://github.com/yogthos/Selmer).
+It includes fragments of websites stored in the content directory which are rendered using [Perun](https://github.com/hashobject/perun), [Boot](https://github.com/boot-clj/boot), and [Selmer](https://github.com/yogthos/Selmer).